Hannalysis/100DaysOfCode/README.md

 --- Day 95 ---
 2025-01-28

-Today at bootcamp we were tasked with a workshop that gave us the opportunity to investigate documentation and applying our findings in order to create test cases in react with the react-testing library with vitest.
+Today at bootcamp we were tasked with a workshop that gave us the opportunity to investigate documentation and apply our findings in order to create test cases in react with the react-testing library with vitest.
-Most documentation avilable is for the similar alternative testing package, jest, so we had to established the nuances between the two.
+Most documentation avilable is for the similar alternative testing package, jest, so we had to establish the nuances between the two.

 Our team were then tasked to investigate nested CSS, and the differences between native nested CSS and SASS - for our presentation tomorrow morning.